Wiladams/ndt/projects/README.md

-This is a collection of little Desktop Actions (d-action).
+This is a collection of little Desktop Fidgets.
 Just little programs that are easy to code, easy to play with.
 A little distraction while you work.

-Part of d-action is to find out what the program does.
+Part of a widget is to find out what the program does.
 In many cases, you play around by moving the mouse or pressing some keys on the keyboard.

 Some Keyboard Hints
 ===================